Muustafa11/SkyLink_Customer_Churn_Analysis/README.md

 # Key Questions Answered
 The analysis addresses the following key business questions:

-Overall Churn Rate: What is the current churn rate, and what is the most prevalent churn category?
+1-Overall Churn Rate: What is the current churn rate, and what is the most prevalent churn category?

-Churn by State: Is the churn rate different per state?
+2-Churn by State: Is the churn rate different per state?
 Which state has the highest churn rate?

-Churn by Age Group: How does churn vary between different age groups?
+3-Churn by Age Group: How does churn vary between different age groups?
 What’s the relationship between age and churn?

-Group Size Impact: For customers in groups, what group size has the lowest churn rate?
+4-Group Size Impact: For customers in groups, what group size has the lowest churn rate?

-Contract Type Influence: Is there a difference in churn between customers with yearly contracts and those with monthly contracts?
+5-Contract Type Influence: Is there a difference in churn between customers with yearly contracts and those with monthly contracts?

-Unlimited Data Plan: How does having an unlimited data plan influence churn rates and data consumption (GB)?
+6-Unlimited Data Plan: How does having an unlimited data plan influence churn rates and data consumption (GB)?

-International Activity: How does customers’ international activity (international plan, international minutes) affect churn?
+7-International Activity: How does customers’ international activity (international plan, international minutes) affect churn?

-Customer Service Calls Impact: What insights can we gather from the customer service calls data, and is there a relationship between customer service calls and churn?
+8-Customer Service Calls Impact: What insights can we gather from the customer service calls data, and is there a relationship between customer service calls and churn?

-Demographic Churn Rate: What is the churn rate for customers aged 50+ who are not in a group plan and have an account length of 12 months or less?
+9-Demographic Churn Rate: What is the churn rate for customers aged 50+ who are not in a group plan and have an account length of 12 months or less?

-Payment Method and Contract Type Correlation: Is there a relationship between payment method, contract type, months of tenure, and customer churn?
+10-Payment Method and Contract Type Correlation: Is there a relationship between payment method, contract type, months of tenure, and customer churn?

-Monthly Contract Direct Debit Customers: What is the average number of customer service calls for customers on a monthly contract who pay by direct debit?
+11-Monthly Contract Direct Debit Customers: What is the average number of customer service calls for customers on a monthly contract who pay by direct debit?
 What is the churn rate for those customers?

-Extra Data Charges: What are the average extra data charges for customers not on an unlimited data plan who consumed more than 10GB?
+12-Extra Data Charges: What are the average extra data charges for customers not on an unlimited data plan who consumed more than 10GB?

 # Project Files
 Dashboard Screenshots: Power BI visualizations and insights, focusing on churn analysis.
 DAX Measures: DAX formulas used to calculate churn rate, customer service call averages, group size churn, and other metrics.